Mixiaoxiao/NotificationTextColorCompat/README.md

 |Flyme5-Android5.1|√|×|-|×|

 * √ : ContentTitleColor and ContentTextColor are both right
-* - : ContentTitleColor and ContentTextColor are mainly right(right | drak text)
+* - : ContentTitleColor and ContentTextColor are mainly right (light or drak color)
 * × : ContentTitleColor and ContentTextColor are both wrong

 * Welcome to add more device test and thanks a lot!